 Margo's Got Money Troubles

-Margo's Got Money Troubles is an American comedy-drama television series created by David E. Kelley, based on a 2024 novel by Rufi Thorpe.
+Margo's Got Money Troubles is an American comedy-drama television series created by David E. Kelley, based on the 2024 novel by Rufi Thorpe.
 It stars Elle Fanning, Nick Offerman, Greg Kinnear, Thaddea Graham, Michael Angarano, Michelle Pfeiffer, and Nicole Kidman.
 The series premiered on Apple TV on April 15, 2026.
 It received positive reviews from critics.
+The show has since been renewed for a second season.

 Created byDavid E. Kelley